 Avant-Garde isn’t always a phrase you’d associate with perennial fan favourite TAG Heuer, but for Watches & Wonders 2022, the Swiss icon has charted a bold new course.
 Marking a brief departure from its traditionally sporty world, the watchmaker unveiled the TAG Heuer Carrera Plasma D’Avant Garde, a glitzy novelty that arrives with 11.7 carats of lab-grown diamonds and an eye-watering price tag to match.
-Feast your eyes on this new Watches & Wonders Guide 2022: Here’s What You Need to Know release, because you’ll probably never get the chance to see one in the flesh.
+Feast your eyes on this new Watches & Wonders 2023: A Complete Guide to the Watch Trade Show release, because you’ll probably never get the chance to see one in the flesh.

 Looking at the new Carrera Plasma from the outside, it’s hard to deny the mastery at work.
 Arriving in a 44mm lightweight case derived from sandblasted black anodised aluminium, the new timepiece is a sleek little number with a decidedly darker scope.
 Adorning the immaculate piece are 48 lab-grown diamonds, which have been set into the case totalling a remarkable 4.8 carats.
 What immediately sticks out is how much they don’t (for lack of a better phrase) stick out.